When

 locality.

-castle
+The castle

 Keep

-commanded
+commanded a

 magnificent

-view of
+view of the

-Sea and
+North Sea

 Scottish

-border,
+border, and

-was on
+it was on

 the Keep